Practical Advice on the Writing Process (writing a thesis, organizing, developing ideas)

-This is the official site for APA style and documentation.
-It offers the latest information on citing electronic sources.
+American Psychological Association Online: the official site for APA style and documentation that offers the latest information on citing electronic sources.

-This site gives some advice on documenting those tricky Internet sources.
+Bedford/St. Martin’s Guide to Research and Documentation Online: gives advice on documenting those tricky Internet sources.
 It covers MLA, APA, Chicago (footnoting), and CBE styles of documentation.

 Writing In the Disciplines

 The Writing Center, Inc: a guide to business and technical writing (writing proposals, professional email, etc.)